 I Hate My Life, What Does This Say About The People In It?

 There is a saying that we cannot choose our blood relatives, but we can choose our friends.
 This is very true.
-However, many find themselves in the predicament of not being happy with the people chosen to share life's experiences.
+However, many find themselves in the predicament of not being happy with the people they have chosen to share life's experiences.
 This is especially true of marriage.
-We choose a person and decide this is the person with whom we wish to combine our lives, home, finances, and even raise children with.
+We choose a person and decide this is the person with whom we wish to combine our lives, home, finances, and even raise children.

-When the marriage turns out to be less than satisfying, our minds go toward severing that tie.
-Sometimes, there are children involved.
-That makes the decision more difficult because they are blood relatives.
-But, they are also in a sense chosen blood relatives.
-For this reason, when we do have the option of choosing the people to include in our lives, we should choose wisely.
-For our choice say more about the people that we are, than the people we choose.
+When the marriage turns out to be less than satisfying, our minds can go toward severing that tie.
+Sometimes there are children involved and this makes the decision more difficult because they are blood relatives.
+For these reasons, when we do have the option of choosing the people to include in our lives such as our marital partner, we should choose wisely.
+For our choices say more about the people that we are, than the people we choose.

 The Science of Friendship